 J.T.
 Magen resolves CoreSite’s new-build Chicago data center challenges

-CoreSite CH2 in Chicago’s South Loop business district is the first ever ground-up data center built in the city.
-The four-story, 196,000 sq. ft. colocation facility is specifically designed for the structural weight-bearing needs of large power, cooling, data and redundant systems.
-It’s located on a brownfield site and was designed by Corgan.
+CoreSite CH2 is a four-story, 196,000 sq. ft. colocation facility specifically designed for the structural weight-bearing needs of large power, cooling, data and redundant systems.
+It’s located in Chicago’s South Loop business district on a brownfield site and was custom-designed by Corgan.

-“All new buildings downtown need extensive deep foundations due to soft earth,” says Geoff Arend, executive vice president and head of the Chicago operation.
-“Structural supports in some cases go all the way down to bedrock, depending on soil conditions and the performance requirements of the building.”
+“All new buildings downtown need extensive deep foundations due to soft earth,” says Geoff Arend, J.T.
+Magen project executive.
+“Structural supports in some cases go all the way down to bedrock, depending on soil conditions and the building’s performance requirements.”

 Deep foundation work

-At the CH2 construction site, the 219 holes dug for supporting caissons averaged 55 feet deep.
-The painstaking process required drill bits averaging four feet in diameter biting into the dirt, coming back up to spin out the dirt, and going back down for more until the soil tests verified it was hard enough to weight bear, explains Arend.
+At the CH2 construction site, the 219 holes dug for the supporting top-of-rock and bell caissons averaged 55 feet deep.
+The painstaking process required special drill bits up to five feet in diameter biting into the dirt, coming back up to spin out the dirt, and going back down for more until the soil tests verified it was hard enough to weight bear, explains Arend.

-Casings were pushed down into the drilled holes to keep them from collapsing, rebar cages were inserted and then they were injected with concrete to establish the building footings.
-In all, 1,300 tons of rebar and 12,800 tons of concrete were used for the caissons and foundations.
+Casings were pushed down into the drilled holes to keep them from collapsing, rebar cages were inserted and they were injected with concrete to establish the building footings.
+A total of 1,300 tons of rebar and 12,800 tons of concrete were used for the caissons and foundations.

-The project could then go vertical with grade beams and the steel structure.
-More than 1,950 tons of structural steel are specified for the build-out.
-Two-thirds of the property footprint is a metal structure; the last third is concrete podium.
+The project then went vertical with grade beams and the steel structure, requiring more than 1,950 tons of structural steel.
+Two-thirds of the property footprint covering 1.54 acres is a metal structure; the buildout’s last third is concrete podium.

 Location impacts phasing

-The site is in a congested urban area and there is a 24-hour UPS distribution facility across the street, so the project has to minimize impact on traffic and adjacent businesses, says Arend.
-This makes phasing and deliveries a challenge – J.T.
-Magen has to close roads for the crane lifts, get permits and do work by night as a result.
-The project requires close coordination with CDOT and other building department agencies.
+The site is in a congested urban area and there is a 24-hour UPS distribution facility across the street, so the project had to minimize impact on traffic and adjacent businesses, says Arend.
+This made phasing and deliveries a challenge – J.T.
+Magen had to close roads for the crane lifts, get permits and do work by night as a result.
+The project required close coordination with CDOT and other building department agencies.

-The challenge of getting the amount of power and other utilities needed for the data center requires engineering, specification and logistical work with Commonwealth Edison Company, as well as other utilities providers, according to Wael Skaik, J.T.
+The challenge of getting the massive amount of power and other utilities needed for the data center required engineering, specification and logistical work with Commonwealth Edison Company, as well as other utilities providers, according to Wael Skaik, J.T.
 Magen MEPS project manager.
-As a result, J.T.
-Magen is building a dedicated onsite vault for ComEd to their specifications.
-The building design load is 24 megawatts.
+To accommodate the increased power needs, J.T.
+Magen built a dedicated onsite vault for ComEd utilities to their specifications.

-Considering the complex logistical, foundation and MEPS requirements for CoreSite CH2, the completion schedule is aggressive.
-“I love how complicated this project is,” says Skaik, “all the challenges make it interesting.
-We have to solve the problems, work out the solutions with the team, and get answers in the fastest, most efficient way.”
+Considering the complex logistical, foundation and MEPS requirements for CoreSite CH2, the completion schedule was aggressive, says Skaik.
+“I love how complicated this project was – all the challenges made it interesting.”

 Photo: © McShane Fleming Studios